kb1dds/bytewise-stats/README.md

 compare_byte_histograms ~/model_reference/null ~/model_test/null
 ```

+This produces four comma-separated numbers:

+1. "reference_count" : how many total instances of this prefix were found in the reference distribution
+2. "test_count" : how many total instances of this prefix were found in the test distribution
-This produces two numbers, separated by a comma: the Chi^2 value for the test, and the associated p-value for the test.
+3. "chisq" : the resulting chi^2 value for the test
+4. "pvalue" : the resulting p-value for the test.
 Smaller p-values mean that the distributions are more different.

 > [!TIP]
 > The Chi^2 test is not commutative; running the arguments in the opposite order will give different results.